department-of-veterans-affairs/vagov-content/pages/records/get-veteran-id-cards.md

 <section>

 ### Veteran Choice Card
-If you receive care under the VA Choice program through a community provider, you should have been given a Veteran Choice Card.
-If you have this ID card, you don’t need to request another type of photo ID card to prove you’re a Veteran or to get retail or business discounts.
+When you receive care from a community provider through the VA Choice program, you get a form of ID called a Veteran Choice Card.

 <ul class="usa-accordion">
 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="get-Veteran-Choice-card">How do I get a Veteran Choice Card?</button>
 <div id="get-Veteran-Choice-card" class="usa-accordion-content">

-You need to be receiving care under the VA Choice program to get a Choice Card. <br>
+You can get a Veteran Choice Card if you receive care through the VA Choice program. <br>
 - [Learn more about the Veteran Choice program](https://www.va.gov/COMMUNITYCARE/programs/veterans/VCP/index.asp).</br>
 - Contact the Choice Program call center at <a href="tel:+18666068198">1-866-606-8198</a>.